 Alex Postlethwaite is a freelance violinist based in the West Midlands.
 He is in much demand as orchestral leader, chamber musician, soloist and recording artist having worked with top chart acts, including appearances on Top of the Pops, BBC, Channel 4, and French channel TF1.

 Musically one of his passions is modern and contemporary music.
 For ten years he ran and led the Richmond Chamber Symphony, a group dedicated to playing the chamber orchestra music of the Twentieth Century, with whom he performed Schnittke’s 3rd Violin Concerto and Kaija Saariaho’s Nocturne as soloist.
 Alex leads the Alexandria Ensemble whose recent concert performances include Martinu’s Piano Trio, John McCabe Musica notturno, and Schnittke Moz-Art.
-He is keen to introduce Dorking Philharmonia and open their ears to the amazing sound-worlds that flourished in the last century.
-A tough but rewarding task!

 He also plays with the Blaze Ensemble performing chamber recitals around London including St James, Piccadilly and St.Martin-in-the-fields.
 His favourite place is in the depths of an opera pit and leads many operatic groups including Park Opera, Guildford Opera, Windsor and Eton, and touring around stately homes in the UK with Candlelight Opera Company.
 He was also guest leader with the London Shostakovich Orchestra in 2015 and more recently in the West Midlands he has lead the British Police Symphony Orchestra.

 In 2008 he was fortunate to be asked to lead “Toccata”, a charitable touring musical production company; with them he has toured Zambia, India, Sri Lanka, Northern Ireland and Kenya playing dozens of shows and raising money for a number of charities in those countries.